Frequently Asked Questions (Undergraduate Programs)

 If you are in the College, NHS, or SFS, you can declare a minor in computer science by talking to your advising dean.
 If you are in the MSB, you must fill out the MSB’s minor declaration form.

-What math electives should I take?
+What corollary math electives should I take?

 How do I obtain permission to take CS courses outside the department?